Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: SPDC Source Figures of Merit

-which yields the pair rate in units of pairs/s.
+which gives the pair rate in units of pairs/s.
 Here, $\eta_j$ are the overall signal/idler path efficiencies, and

-are the fundamental mode normalization constants [$\alpha^{(0,0)}$ in Eq.~(\ref{Eq:alpha})], $\epsilon_0$ is the vacuum permittivity constant, and the filter transmission functions (which in this paper we consider to be ideal unit efficiency bandpass filters) are $T_j$.
-Dividing through by the pump power $P$ in milliwatts (mW) gives us the absolute pair emission rate in the useful units of $[\mathcal{R}]=$ pairs/(s$\textrm{ }$mW), seeing that the rate scales linearly with pump power.
+are the fundamental mode normalization constants [$\alpha^{(0,0)}$ in Eq.~(\ref{Eq:alpha})], $\epsilon_0$ is the vacuum permittivity constant, and the filter transmission functions (which we consider to be ideal unit-efficiency bandpass filters) are $T_j$.
+Dividing through by the pump power $P$ in milliwatts (mW) and the down-converted spectral filter width in terahertz (THz) gives us the absolute pair emission rate in units of $[\mathcal{R}]=$ pairs/(s$\textrm{ }$mW$\textrm{ }$THz), using the fact that the rate scales linearly with pump power.

-In the expression for the biphoton mode function Eq.~(\ref{Eq:Mode_function}), the factor that involves the beam waists parameter ($C$) is the foundation of our purity maximization technique.
+In the expression for the bi-photon mode function Eq.~(\ref{Eq:Mode_function}), the factor that involves the beam waists parameter ($C$) is the foundation of our purity maximization technique.
 By changing the beam waists in $C$, we change the dependence of the spectrum on the transverse phase mismatch.
-Therefore, the new technique we introduce is only applicable to noncollinear setups.
+Therefore, the new technique we introduce is only applicable to non-collinear setups.
 Otherwise, $\Delta k_y = 0$ and the frequency-dependent portion of $\Phi(\Delta k)$ is independent of beam waists.
-The constants in the form of $1/\sqrt{AC}$ remain, but they do not influence frequency dependence.
-In Sec.~\ref{Sec:TuneProp} we expand this idea.
-There, we first massage the mod-square of Eq.~(\ref{Eq:Mode_function}) into the form of Eq.~(\ref{Eq:JSIgeneral}).
-This immediately leads to a purity maximization condition ($\delta_{si}\xrightarrow{}0$), which we then explore the details of.
+The constants in the form of $1/\sqrt{AC}$ remain, but they do not influence the frequency dependence.
+In Sec.~\ref{Sec:TuneProp}, we expand this idea.
+There, we first rewrite the mod-square of Eq.~(\ref{Eq:Mode_function}) into the form of Eq.~(\ref{Eq:JSIgeneral}).
+This immediately leads to a purity maximization condition ($\delta_{si}\xrightarrow{}0$).